Tio-Boh/tio-boh-app/README.md

 # Tio Boh?

 ## Hokkien at your fingertips
-Easily the most comprehensive online resoure on Singaporean Hokkien.
+Easily the most comprehensive online resource on Singaporean Hokkien.
 Tio boh?